bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Times mask doesn't always work?

 * Have audio banner in main treatment be the same as title in audio.

-* Rename stanzaTimes to indicate that only slider uses it.